Out-of-Domain Robustness via Targeted Augmentations: Introduction

 How might data augmentations improve OOD robustness in such settings?
 We first theoretically analyze a linear regression setting and show that unaugmented models incur high OOD risk when the OOD generalization problem is underspecified, \ie when there are fewer training domains than the dimensionality of the \domaindependent features.
 This insight motivates \emph{targeted augmentations}, which selectively randomize spurious \domaindependent features while preserving robust ones, reducing the effective dimensionality and bringing the problem to a fully specified regime.
-We prove that targeted augmentations improve OOD risk in expectation, allowing us to generalize with fewer domains.
+In this linear regression setting, we prove that targeted augmentations improve OOD risk in expectation, allowing us to generalize with fewer domains.
 In contrast, existing approaches such as \shelf augmentations, which fail to randomize \domaindependent features, and domain-invariant augmentations, which randomize all \domaindependent features, both suffer high OOD risk: the former fails to address the underspecification issue, and the latter eliminates robust \domaindependent features that are crucial for prediction.
 To our knowledge, our analysis is the first to characterize how different augmentation strategies affect OOD risk and its scaling with the number of domains.
-It also introduces a natural theoretical setting for OOD generalization, in which the distribution shift arises from sampling finite training domains, departing from prior work that considers worst-case shifts \citep{rosenfeld2020risks,chen2021iterative}.
+It also introduces a natural theoretical setting for OOD generalization.
+Prior work studies worst-case shifts induced by adversarially selected training domains \citep{rosenfeld2020risks,chen2021iterative}.
+Here, domains are not adversarial; training domains are sampled from the same domain distribution as test domains.
+However, finite samples of training domains still induce challenging shifts between the training and test data.